What does the program fee cover?

 You may only participate for a maximum of 12 months.
-However, as of March, 2019 U.S. citizens may participate on the program a second time if you enroll again through InterExchange.
+However, as of March, 2019 U.S. citizens may participate on the program a second time.
 This is not an extension.
 If you apply a second time, you must leave Canada and return in order to obtain your second work permit.
 We have limited space available for second-year participants.

 Can I work for the same employer the entire time of my stay?

 Yes, you may work for the same employer for the duration of your Working Holiday Visa.
 With this visa, you are able to work for multiple employers, however.